chef-training/introduction_to_testing/scene_03.md

 For example, "Style/TrailingWhitespace" is a **style** cop referring to a specific rule around **Trailing Whitespace**.

 In general, cops are divided into 3 types: Lint, Rails, and Style.
-If we want to run Rubocop and only check the code for correctness you could run with **--lint**:
+If we want to run rubocop and only check the code for correctness you could run with **--lint**:

 ```

-rubocop --lint
+$ rubocop --lint
 ```

 You could also check just the **style** cops.